steaklive/EveryRay-Rendering-Engine/doc/Graphics_Overview.md

 # Extra - Graphics config
 _EveryRay_ supports different graphics options that the user can choose from.
 This allows the engine to run on different hardware with decent framerates.
 In general, it is always a good idea to keep the systems in the engine scalable and improve/reduce their quality based on some presets, similar to video games' PC settings.

 _EveryRay_ only has a basic set of presets ("Very Low", "Low", "Medium", "High", "Ultra high") that affect a limited number of systems in one or another way.
-Presets are located in ```graphics_config.json``` file _(a user can add their own)_ and the default one is loaded upon the start of the engine when the graphics systems are being created.
+Presets are located in ```graphics_config.json``` file _(a user can add their own preset inside)_ and the default one is loaded upon the start of the engine when the graphics systems are being created.

 ```json
 {